Emotions and Judgment: Argumentation, Biases and Public Affairs

 - Single room accommodation: check-in Sept 9th, check out Sept 14th

-In order to make an invoice, you must provide the billing information (NAME, SURNAME, ADDRESS, ID and NATIONALITY).
+In order to request an invoice, you must provide us with the billing information (NAME, SURNAME, ADDRESS, NIF and NATIONALITY).

-There will be 4 scholarships for the registration exemption for those who request it and justify the need of the scholarship for economic reasons.
+There will be four fee waiver scholarships for those who request it and justify the need for a scholarship for economic reasons.